vercidium-audio/vaudio-godot-openal/README.md

 Create a new launch profile by clicking the green icon in the top left, and rename it to `Godot`.
 Then set:
 - the executable path
-- command line parameters
+- command line parameters to `--path, --verbose`
-- the working directory to `.`
+- working directory to `.`

 ![Godot debug properties in visual studio](docs/godot_visual_studio.png)

 Then close the window, click the same small dropdown arrow, and select `Godot`.
 Use this launch profile from now on.

-## Requirements
+## Licencing

-This plugin requires a license for the Vercidium Audio C# SDK.
-[Apply here](https://vercidium.com/audio) to get early access.
+The Vercidium Audio SDK is free for non-commercial products only.
+To purchase a licence for commercial use, head over to the [Vercidium Audio website](https://vercidium.com/audio).